MedMNIST/MedMNIST/README.md

         year={2021}
     }

-Please also cite the corresponding paper of source data if you use any subset of MedMNIST as per the [project page](https://medmnist.github.io/).
+Please also cite the corresponding paper of source data if you use any subset of MedMNIST as per the [project website](https://medmnist.github.io/).

 # LICENSE

-The code is under Apache-2.0 License.
+The code is under [Apache-2.0 License](./LICENSE).

-The datasets are under Creative Commons (CC) Licenses in general.
-Each subset keeps the same [license](https://medmnist.github.io/) as that of the source dataset.
+The dataset is licensed under *Creative Commons Attribution 4.0 International* ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).